grahamplace/soda3-query/RELEASING.md

 - Uses short-lived, cryptographically-signed tokens
 - More secure than traditional token-based auth

-To enable:

-1. Go to npm → Access Tokens → Automation
-2. Enable "Trusted Publishing" for your GitHub repository
-3. The workflow will automatically authenticate
+**Trusted publishing is already configured** - the workflow will automatically authenticate when publishing.

 ### Manual Publishing